jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

 * We all love `PEP008 <https://www.python.org/dev/peps/pep-0008/>`_, so we want
   tests to pass ``flake8`` linting.

-* `PEP020 <https://www.python.org/dev/peps/pep-0020/>`_ is also something we
+* `PEP020, The Zen of Python <https://www.python.org/dev/peps/pep-0020/>`_, is
-  work towards - I will use some of it's "mantras" when I justify some of the suggestions in this guide.
+  also something we work towards - I will use some of it's "mantras" when I justify some of the suggestions in this guide.

 * Simplicity trumps performance.
 We want a test suite that is easy to maintain and manage and can pay for that with some performance loss.
 I've assumed this